wp-plugins/tableofcontent/readme.txt

 * Can set which html h1 to parse
 * Can set your own title

+[Plugin Page]: http://hashdefineelectronics.com/2011/table-of-content-plugin/ "This is the Plugin page where more information can be found"
+[Plugin Page]
 == Installation ==

 If you have the plugin already activated please skip steps 1,2.